yoton12138/OL-GANs-for-Bayesian-inverse-problem/README.md

-# OL-GANs-for-Bayesian-inverse-problem
-Resolution-independent generative models based on operator learning for physics constrained Bayesian inverse problems
+# Resolution-independent generative models based on operator learning for physics constrained Bayesian inverse problems

+This respository is about the source code and examples of the paper.
+The arcticle is aviliable at ...

+The framework is shown as:
+![framework][]